 As the gourmet capital of the Emilia-Romagna region, and quite possibly all of Italy, the Christmas market in Bologna adds to incredible foodie options and events available during the festive season.
 If you love Italian food, you must visit Bologna if you can and Christmas in Bologna is particularly special.

-Bologna Christmas Market dates: normally around the 22nd November – 6th January (likely to be cancelled in 2021, please check back).
+Bologna Christmas Market dates: normally around the 25th November – 7th January (unconfirmed in 2021, please check back).

 Location: Piazza Maggiore, Via Altabella and Corte Isolani.